bbcwqx/deno-live-server/README.md

   -v, --verbose         Print request level logs
   -V, --version         Print version information

-  All TLS options are required when one is provided.`);
+  All TLS options are required when one is provided.
 ```